mcosovic/JuliaGrid.jl/docs/src/powerSystem/buildModel.md

 * [`parameterBranch!()`](@ref parameterBranch!)
 * [`statusGenerator!()`](@ref statusGenerator!)
 * [`outputGenerator!()`](@ref outputGenerator!).
 The execution of these functions will automatically trigger the update of all fields affected by these functions.
-Changing other parameters of the power system can be done by changing variables by accessing their values in fields `bus`, `branch` and `generator` of the composite type `powerSystem`.
+Changing other parameters of the power system can be done by changing variables by accessing their values in fields `bus`, `branch`, `generator`, and `basePower` of the composite type `powerSystem`.

 At any moment after the composite type `PowerSystem` is formed, it is possible to save the data in HDF5 format that describe the power system:
 * [`savePowerSystem()`](@ref savePowerSystem).

-To create vectors and matrices obtained based on the power system topology and parameters, following functions are used:
+To create vectors and matrices obtained based on the power system topology and parameters, the following functions are used:
 * [`acModel!()`](@ref acModel!)
 * [`dcModel!()`](@ref dcModel!).
 Note that, functions can be executed at any time, and when all power system buses are defined.
 More precisely, once the field `acModel` and `dcModel` are formed, using function [`addBranch!()`](@ref addBranch!), will automatically trigger the update of these fields.
 In contrast, adding a new bus, using [`addBus!()`](@ref addBus!), requires executing the functions [`acModel!()`](@ref acModel!) and [`dcModel!()`](@ref dcModel!) again.
 Further, the execution of the functions related to parameter manipulation of buses and branches will automatically trigger the update of the fields `acModel` and `dcModel`.